 I recently made this pen(cil) case, for reasons outlined elsewhere, and decided to document the process.
 I think this would make a great first project for someone who is new to sewing and wants to make something useful and ‘technical’.

 I’m running an experiment.
 Inspired by the open hardware movement, I decided to design a product, document the design process and parameters of the product, and share it, to encourage adaption and improvement by others.
-I’ve blogged about it here, and I’m posting the files on Thingiverse for others to use.

 My mother, a textiles artist and teacher, recently gave me this old Singer manual sewing machine.